nsidc/usaon-benefit-tool/doc/how-to/development.md

 ### Initialize the database

-NOTE: In dev this will initialize the SQLite DB.
-In all other environments we deploy the db using the [usaon-vta-db project](https://github.com/nsidc/usaon-vta-db).
+> :memo: In dev this will initialize the SQLite DB.
+In all other environments we deploy
+> the db using the [usaon-vta-db project](https://github.com/nsidc/usaon-vta-db).

 Run `./scripts/invoke_in_container.sh db.init`